-ON THIS PAGE: You will find basic drawings of the main body parts affected by multiple myeloma and images of what cells look like when affected by multiple myeloma.
+ON THIS PAGE: You will find a drawing of the main body parts affected by multiple myeloma.
 Use the menu to see other pages.

 This illustration shows a detail of the human skeleton.
 A section cut out of the outer edge of the hip bone, called the iliac crest, shows a thin outer layer of bone surrounding the bone marrow, a spongy, red tissue.
 Copyright 2004 American Society of Clinical Oncology.
 Robert Morreale/Visual Explanations, LLC.